hqadeer/nba_scrape/README.md

 ### To Do:

-1) Write tests to check timing and correctness of code.
+Write tests to check timing and correctness of code.

-2) Make utility installable via Pip.